 The rolls get sliced and then the spiraled slices get nestled snugly together in a small skillet or dish and baked off with some cream and Parmesan cheese.
 Everything cooks up to bubbly perfection in 25 minutes, and then I finish it with more cheese and brown it under the broiler.

 I think you can probably imagine how it tastes…

 This would be a great meal with a nice salad and a glass of wine.
-Set the pan between you and serve right from the skillet.
+Set the pan on the table and serve right from the skillet.

-This recipe was inspired by an episode of Diners Drive Ins, and Dives…love that show :)
+This ham and swiss roll up gratin recipe was inspired by an episode of Diners Drive Ins, and Dives…love that show :)

 - 5 ounces fresh pasta sheets

 - 1/2 pound very thinly sliced Black Forest ham

 - 6-7 ounces very thinly sliced Swiss cheese (about 18 slices)

 - 1/2 cup heavy cream, plus a little more

 - Lay out your pasta sheets.
 Mine were about 6x14 inches.
 Lay down a single layer of ham on the bottom, overlap it slightly, and then the cheese on top.
 You can space out the cheese a little bit.
 Roll up the sheet of pasta tightly and firmly and then slice it with a sharp knife into one and a quarter inch pieces.
 Do this with the rest of the pasta, ham, and cheese.
 You'll need about 12-14 rolls to fit into an 8 inch skillet.